andrew/ultimate-awesome/README.md

 - [practice-sklearn-programming-projects](https://github.com/labex-labs/practice-sklearn-programming-projects) - [Practice scikit-learn Programming Projects] This repository collects 3 of programming projects for scikit-learn.
 - [practice-web-development-programming-courses](https://github.com/labex-labs/practice-web-development-programming-courses) - [Web Development Programming Courses] This repository collects 5 of programming courses for Web Development.
 - [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - [Practice Web Development Programming Projects] This repository collects 131 of programming projects for Web Development.
+- [python-free-tutorials](https://github.com/labex-labs/python-free-tutorials) - [Python Free Tutorials]-Python is a programming language that has become very popular in recent years.
+It's used for everything from web development to data science and machine learning.
+This skill tree will teach you how to use Python from the command line, as well as some basic programming concept.
+- [react-free-tutorials](https://github.com/labex-labs/react-free-tutorials) - [React Free Tutorials]-React is a JavaScript library for building user interfaces.
+It's used by companies like Facebook, Netflix, and Airbnb to create interactive web applications.
+In this skill tree, you'll learn how to use React to build modern web apps with ease.
+- [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - [Rust Free Tutorials]-Rust is a modern systems programming language focusing on safety, speed, and concurrency.
+It is syntactically similar to C++, but is designed to provide better memory safety while maintaining high performance.
+- [shell-free-tutorials](https://github.com/labex-labs/shell-free-tutorials) - [Practice 62 Shell Free Tutorials]-This repository collects 62 of free tutorials for Shell.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
+- [sklearn-free-tutorials](https://github.com/labex-labs/sklearn-free-tutorials) - [scikit-learn Free Tutorials]-scikit-learn is a Python library for machine learning.
+It provides a wide range of algorithms and tools for data mining and analysis.
+In this skill tree, you'll learn how to use scikit-learn to build machine learning models in Python.
+- [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - [Practice 29 Web Development Free Tutorials]-This repository collects 29 of free tutorials for Web Development.
+It offers comprehensive tutorials and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.
 - [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - An "awesome list" of insight and delivery.